How to Prepare for a Smoother Staycation

 Plan your journey

 Before setting off, invest some time in carefully planning your route.
-Identify suitable rest stops and petrol stations/charging points throughout your journey to avoid fatigue and to keep everyone comfortable.
+Identify suitable rest stops and petrol stations/charging points throughout your journey to avoid fatigue and to keep yourself and your passengers comfortable.
 For extended trips, consider sharing the driving responsibilities to prevent tiredness.

-Research any planned roadworks, diversions and road closures that could impact your intended route, and have a plan B route in mind, just in case.
+Research any planned roadworks, diversions and road closures that could impact your intended route at the time of travel, and have a plan B route in mind, just in case.
 Additionally, monitor the weather forecast for the days of your intended journey, as adverse weather conditions may require extra precautions or even a change in route.
-Bear in mind that roads and car parks at popular tourist spots may be busy at peak times such as the weekends or bank holidays, so make sure to leave plenty of time to reach your destination.
+Bear in mind that main roads and car parks at popular tourist spots may be much busier at peak times such as the weekends or bank holidays, so make sure to leave plenty of time to reach your destination.

 Pack all your road trip essentials

-For comfort and convenience, pack sunglasses, hats, and sunscreen to protect against sun exposure during long drives.
-Bring waterproof layers and midlayers to be prepared for any unexpected rain showers or a sudden temperature drop.
+Make sure to pack sunglasses, hats, and sunscreen to protect against sun exposure during long drives, but also bring waterproof layers and midlayers to be prepared for any unexpected showers.
 Keep a supply of snacks and bottled water, as well as any games and books to keep little passengers entertained during the drive.

-Keep some loose change handy for tolls or car parking fees, as not all will accept card or contactless payments.
+It’s also a handy idea to bring some loose change with you that will be useful for any tolls or car parking, as not all will have the facilities to accept card or contactless payments.

 Packing up the car

-When it comes to packing up your vehicle, properly loading the boot is crucial for stability and safety.
-If taking more luggage or passengers than usual, ensure that your tyres are appropriately inflated to accommodate the extra load.
-You can find details of this in your vehicle manufacturer’s handbook.
+When it comes to packing up your vehicle ready for your staycation, properly loading up the boot is crucial for stability and safety.
+If taking more luggage or passengers than usual, ensure that your tyres are appropriately inflated to accommodate the extra load – You can find details of this in your vehicle manufacturer’s handbook.

-Begin loading your vehicle by placing the biggest and heaviest items at the base of the boot.
-This helps to maintain a lower centre of gravity and ensures stability during the drive.
-Distribute the weight evenly across the vehicle to prevent it from swaying and compromising handling.
+Begin loading your vehicle by placing the biggest and heaviest items at the base of the boot, whilst also spreading the weight evenly on either side to ensure stability during the drive.

-Avoid obstructing the rear window, as clear visibility is vital for safe driving.
-If space in your vehicle is limited, consider utilising a roof box to store additional luggage without cluttering the cabin.
-Secure all items to prevent luggage shifting during transit, particularly when navigating winding countryside roads.
+Avoid obstructing the rear window as clear visibility is vital for safe driving.
+If space in your vehicle is limited, consider using a roof box to store additional luggage without cluttering the cabin.
+Make sure to secure all items to prevent luggage shifting during transit, particularly when navigating winding countryside roads.

 ——–